 Yes, films with closed captioning are available.
 There may be a few films that SWANK has not captioned.

 Yes, all instructors can use any currently activated film in their class.
-Request a link via the Access Request form or direct your students to the SWANK Digital Campus Database (GSU Username and password required off-campus.)
+Direct your students to the SWANK Digital Campus Database (GSU Username and password required off-campus.)

 Films are licensed for one year, beginning in spring and fall semesters..
-See the list of films with expiration dates.
+Expiration dates are listed on each film.